+health and control functions through various statements.
 In most businesses, the bookkeeper operates under the accountant.
 In small businesses, the accountant may be the owner or Chief Financial Officer (CFO), or the accounting function may be outsourced.

-In Module One, you will learn a big part of understanding a business’s bookkeeping consists of nothing more than learning the language.
-Once you’re familiar with basic terms, you’ll be well prepared to make sense of basic written reports and better able to communicate with others about important financial information.
-You’ll also be well-positioned to cope with a common business problem: the imprecise or even wrong use of financial terminology.
+A big part of understanding the bookkeeping of a business consists of nothing more than learning the language.
+In Module One, you will learn the basic terms; you will then be well prepared to make sense of basic written reports, communicate with others about important financial information, and cope with a common business problem: imprecise or even wrong use of financial terminology.

 Keeping Track of the Business

 In Module Three, you will learn about accounts payable, accounts receivable, the journal, and the general ledger.

 You will learn this type of record is used to keep track of debts owed by a business to creditors for purchased goods or services on an open account.
 Though the business will likely be billed regularly by its creditors for the balance on the account, having your records will allow the business to be aware of its financial standing with the creditors at any given time.